I like automating commands that I run often, and one of my favorite command line tools to use when automating scripts involving selection is FZF.

 Here's a simple example using FZF and Github CLI:

-Cool, right?!
+gh pr create --base "$(git branch | fzf)" --draft --title "[DRAFT] Feature XYZ"Cool, right?!
 In this example the branch I select is likely going to be some integration branch different than my current branch and everything should work fine.

 But what happens when I need to use the current branch name in a script?
 For example, let's say you are trying to push the current branch to a different remote branch1.

-Not so fast, cowboy!
-It's easy to forget that, but git branch
+git push $(git branch | fzf):some-remote-branchNot so fast, cowboy!
+It's easy to forget that, but git branch is a CLI command

 with output intended for humans, not scripts.
 Let's review again what happens if

-we call git branch
+we call git branch:

 develop